ribeiro-jenny/FinalProjectVS/README.md

 ##### Description

 This algorithm improves on the Q4-Q5 by now considering multiple ghosts simiulationasly versus tracking each on independently.
 This is done using a dynamic Bayes net and particles.
 Each particle is now a tuple of ghost positions rather than just a single position.
-The algorithm follows the same structure above: sample -> resample -> something
+The algorithm follows the same structure above: initial distribution -> sampling -> weighting -> resampling.

 Q7 extends this algorithm by filtering out noisy data as explained in Q1.